-- Assessment of the teacher's experience (teaching, professional, or industrial); - Assessment of schooling (for full-time or part-time teachers, in FTE): - 2 steps are added for teachers whose schooling is assessed at 17 years; - 4 steps are added for teachers whose schooling is assessed at 18 years; - 6 steps are added for teachers whose schooling is assessed at 19 years; - 8 steps are added for teachers whose schooling is assessed at 19 or more years and who have a doctorate. - Assessment of schooling (for hourly-paid teachers, in FTE): is used to determine which of the three salary scales will be used to calculate the hourly rate of the person hired: - Scale for 16 years of schooling or less; - Scale for 17 and 18 years of schooling; - Scale for 19 years or more of schooling.
+- Assessment of the teacher's experience (teaching, professional, or industrial);

+- Assessment of schooling (for full-time or part-time teachers, in FTE), whose schooling is assessed at:

+- 17 years: 2 steps are added;

+- 18 years: 4 steps are added;

+- 19 years: 6 steps are added;

+- 19 years or more and doctorate: 8 steps are added.

+- Assessment of schooling (for hourly-paid teachers): is used to determine which of the three salary scales will be used to calculate the hourly rate of the person hired:

+- Scale for 16 years of schooling or less;

+- Scale for 17 and 18 years of schooling;

+- Scale for 19 years or more of schooling.

-Individuals teaching at the Institut maritime du Québec and whose teaching load mainly covers subjects related to maritime technology specializations, and who hold marine certificates (navigation, radio communications & maritime electronics, maritime mechanics), shall receive an increase equal to 15% of the salary to which they would normally be entitled.
+Individuals teaching at the Institut maritime du Québec (IMQ) and whose teaching load mainly covers subjects related to maritime technology specializations, and who hold marine certificates (navigation and maritime mechanics), shall receive an increase equal to 15% of the salary to which they would normally be entitled.
 Teachers with what the College considers to be an equivalent training, shall receive the same increase.
 Appendix III-3 presents these teachers' salary scale.